Melania Trump Announces Children's Issues Campaign

 Advertisement

-In her speech on Monday, Melania emphasized teaching children "the importance of all aspects of their wellbeing, which includes social, emotional, and physical health."
+In her speech on Monday, Melania emphasised teaching children "the importance of all aspects of their wellbeing, which includes social, emotional, and physical health."

 Melania Trump speaks from the White House Rose Garden to discuss her formal platform.
 Live updates: https://t.co/DCSpnXMeGY https://t.co/FZP2R9im4O— CNN (@CNN) May 7, 2018

-The program is coming under fire not only for a lack of detail, but for a cyberbullying booklet that seems to have been copied from an Obama-era Federal Trade Commission document.
+The programme is coming under fire not only for a lack of detail, but for a cyberbullying booklet that seems to have been copied from an Obama-era Federal Trade Commission document.

 Melania Trump cyberbullying booklet appears to be copied from FTC material released during Obama administration: https://t.co/x4NHCWx8nX pic.twitter.com/JelVCQFYQd— Slate (@Slate) May 8, 2018